 The retailer packages the biscuits in smaller quantities and invests in the marketing of the biscuits thus increasing its value.

-GST will be levied on these value additions i.e. the monetary worth added at each stage to achieve the final sale to the end customer.
+GST is levied on these value additions i.e. the monetary value added at each stage to achieve the final sale to the end customer.

 Consider goods manufactured in Maharashtra and are sold to the final consumer in Karnataka.
-Since Goods & Service Tax is levied at the point of consumption, in this case, Karnataka, the entire tax revenue will go to Karnataka and not Maharashtra.
+Since Goods & Service Tax is levied at the point of consumption.
+So, the entire tax revenue will go to Karnataka and not Maharashtra.

 2. Journey of GST in India

 The GST journey began in the year 2000 when a committee was set up to draft law.
 It took 17 years from then for the Law to evolve.
 In 2017 the GST Bill was passed in the Lok Sabha and Rajya Sabha.
 On 1st July 2017 the GST Law came into force.